BocuD/DTXmaniaNX/README.md

+## What is this repository
+This is a fork of DTXManiaNX, with the goal of modernizing and refactoring the codebase, to eventually have the ability to add various features.
+Main focus right now is redoing the UI rendering code so we can support more advanced skinning.

 ## What is DTXManiaNX?
 DTXManiaNX is a program that replicates gameplay from Konami's music video game, Gitadora - Drummania/GuitarFreaks.
 This project was forked from the DTXManiaXG verK SVN repository.
 It processes DTX files (including older formats such as BMS/BME or GDA/G2D) and allows playing of custom created charts with a use of a game, keyboard or MIDI controller.